siqihe41099/STAT-5293---Group-Project-/README.md

  3. Iris Matching <br />
 We use LDA to reduce dimensionality and train the model.
 Then use the established model to classify the test dataset and check the correctness of our model.
 ## Briefly discuss the limitation(s) of the current design.
 How can you improve it?
-1. There are two graphs that we cannot detect.
-2. Our outer circle's boundary is not tight.
+Our outer circle's boundary is not tight.
 It contains parts of the sclera area.
+It leads to the result that the normalization results is not so good.
+I haven't come up with an idea to solve it.
 ## Peer evaluation form